-This creamy avocado coleslaw is a delicious alternative using the healthier fats found in avocados and less of the saturated fats found in mayonnaise.
+This creamy avocado coleslaw is a delicious alternative using healthy avocados which are less in saturated fat, unlike mayonnaise.

 Last month I was invited by the California Avocado Commission to tour an avocado ranch and packing house.
 Considering my obsession with avocados, this was a no-brainer!
 Unfortunately, family commitments and a death in the family kept me from attending this amazing event.

 So, I asked my dear friend, recipe tester and bargain-queen extraordinaire, Annabell, to attend in my place.
 She gladly accepted this job and here is her amazing story.
 Take it away, Annabell!

 Avocados… My fascination started with them years ago when I was a kid and would eat them straight up with a little bit of salt.
 It has continued to this day by having my family indulge in them several times a week.